stavnstrup/nisp-yaml/README.md

 # nisp-yaml
 NISP database in YAML format

-Database genereret fra Git commit 9643821b4  fra 28. jan 2023
+Database generated from Git commit 9643821b4 from Jan 28, 2023